 - Business Plus: costs $19 per user, per month, billed annually.

 How to pick the ideal CRM program for you?

-Consider your needs first before looking for the best CRM system for you.
+Consider your needs first before looking for the best CRM solutions for startups.
 Are you only interested in a few specific features, or would you rather have a comprehensive solution?

 For instance, it can be worth choosing a flexible CRM solution like HubSpot and only paying for the Sales Hub add-on if you're interested in sales features like leads and pipelines, automated outreach, and call tracking.

 You can't go wrong with ClickUp if you're looking for an all-in-one, cost-effective solution with a wide range of features.

 Next, think about your priorities.
 We would suggest Insightly if usability is your top priority and you don't want to have to spend weeks onboarding new users every time you hire a sales rep.